Privacy Policy for SquadCom

 Bareways does not operate a production backend for SquadCom that stores user accounts, central message history, or centrally recoverable live location history.

-SquadCom is designed so that communications are exchanged directly between devices, including via Tor onion services and, where applicable, local-network communication between devices on the same Wi-Fi network.
+SquadCom is designed so that communications are exchanged directly between devices, including via Tor onion services and, where applicable, local-network or Bluetooth communication between nearby devices.

 Because Bareways does not maintain a central account system for SquadCom, Bareways generally cannot recover deleted accounts, lost-device data, old messages, or prior squad state for you.